lua-carbon/graphene/readme.md

 Graphene obsoletes `lcore` but does not necessarily replace it: Graphene takes place of the lcore core, with new libraries planned to replace what was once core.

-To create a library intended for use with Graphene, make the init.lua of the root folder contain the contents of `namespace.lua`.
-When `N.Config.Lib` is set to `true`, which is the default, the namespace will be returned by init.
-The core can still be retrieved with this setting from any namespace directory using `Directory:GetGrapheneCore()`.
+To create a library intended for use with Graphene, make the init.lua of the root folder contain the contents of `graphene.lua`.
+Then, when the folder containing your library is required, a Graphene namespace will be returned that facilitates loading the rest of your library.
+What used to be `init.lua` in a library should then become `_.lua`, which is automatically loaded by Graphene to initialize directories.

 ## Support
 Graphene presently runs under the following platforms natively: